-Actress Zsa Zsa Gabor dies at age 99: media reports
+Actress Zsa Zsa Gabor dies at age 99

 She sued Francesca in 2005, saying her daughter had taken out a loan against Gabor's Bel Air, California, home and used the transaction to steal $2 million.

-(Reporting by Bill Trott in Washington; Additional reporting by Frank McGurty in New York; Editing by Diane Craft and Peter Cooney)
+(Reporting by Bill Trott in Washington; Additional reporting by Frank McGurty in New York and Sharon Bernstein in Sacramento, Calif.; Editing by Diane Craft and Peter Cooney)